Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Biomechanical modeling and physics-guided registration

 \section{Biomechanical modeling and physics-guided registration}

 Researchers have developed a wide range of biomechanical strategies to model brain deformation during neurosurgery \citep{mostayed2013biomechanical, miller2019biomechanical, drakopoulos2021adaptive, haouchine2021predicted, yu2022automatic}.
 These approaches typically share similar use of preoperative imaging but diverge in how they incorporate intraoperative data.
 This divergence is dictated by the type and amount of intraoperative information available, ranging from volumetric modalities (e.g., MRI, US) to partial data (e.g., cameras, laser-based systems) and physiological or procedural cues (e.g., CSF drainage volume, head orientation), which act as loads or constraints on the biomechanical model.
 Fig.~\ref{fig:biomechanical_models} illustrates the traditional biomechanical modeling pipeline.
 The process begins by discretizing the anatomical domain, allowing for the formulation of a stiffness matrix.
 Given simulated forces, tissue displacement is computed, after which the biomechanical model is updated.
-Below, we outline the foundational principles of biomechanical modeling for brain deformation and recent DL-based alternatives, then describe their use in intraoperative registration.
-Section~\ref{sec:DL_physics} discusses DL techniques for physics-based modeling of brain deformation, and Section~\ref{sec:bio_constrained} summarizes current models for biomechanically-constrained intraoperative registration.
+Below, we first outline the foundational principles of biomechanical modeling and their use in intraoperative registration, then recent DL-based and physics-guided alternatives.
+Section~\ref{sec:bio_constrained} reviews biomechanical models for intraoperative registration, and Section~\ref{sec:DL_physics} discusses DL techniques for physics-based brain modeling and physics-guided registration.